 Guided Ascents of Ben Nevis

-This route can be done in summer or winter.
-And it is pathed the whole way – this often leads many people to presume that they can ascend Ben Nevis without professional guidance.
-But if conditions deteriorate then it is very easy to lose the track – especially in winter.
-Hence why all our instructors are fully qualified to ensure you get the most of your day safely.
+No previous hillwalking experience is necessary, although a good level of fitness is definitely required.
+It is pathed the whole way, which often leads many people to assume that they can ascend Ben Nevis without professional guidance.
+However, if conditions deteriorate then it can be easy to lose the track, especially in winter.
+So if you don’t have much experience in the mountains, you can rest assured that our guides are fully qualified to ensure you get the most of your day safely.